 Power from the wind turbines would be generated at 575 V to 690 V depending on the type of wind turbine used for the project.
 A set of heavy gauge, armored, flexible drop cables would connect to the generator terminals in the nacelle and would pass from the nacelle into the tower where they would drop down to a cable support saddle located about 20 to 30 feet below the top tower platform.
 From the support saddle, the cables would be directed along the side of the tower, along the internal ladder in cable trays, or they would be hung straight down to the base bus cabinet and breaker panel inside the base of the tower.
 The drop cables would terminate inside the bus cabinet.
 Another set of cables would run from the bus cabinet through conduits in the foundation to the pad transformer, ranging in size from 50 to 120 square feet in area; the pad transformer would step up the voltage to 34.5 kV.
 Some wind turbine generators, such as the Vestas V-80, have the transformer in the nacelle.
 For the V-80, the drop cables would be at 34.5 kV, and the base bus cabinet would be a switchgear breaker panel.
-No outdoor pad transformer would be required (Sagebrush Power Partners LLC 2003c, Section 2.3.4).
+Some generator models may require that the transformer be mounted on an adjacent outdoor concrete pad (Sagebrush Power Partners LLC 2003c, Section 2.3.4; Sagebrush Power Partners LLC 2005).

-From the transformer, power from the turbine would be transmitted by underground 34.5-kV electrical cables installed in a trench typically 3 to 4 feet deep, depending on the underlying soil and rock conditions, and up to 5 feet wide.
+From the transformer, power from the turbine would be transmitted by underground 34.5-kV electrical cables installed in a trench typically 3 to 4 feet deep, depending on the underlying soil and rock conditions, and up to 3 feet wide.
+Multiple circuit trenches would be spaced 7 feet apart (Young 2006).
 Underground collection cables would be used in most areas; overhead collectors on wood structures would be used where there are steep slopes or canyons to cross (see Figure 2-1).
 Approximately 23 miles of underground and 2 miles of overhead 34.5-kV electrical power lines would be used to collect power from the turbines and terminate at the main substation.

 An estimated 1.2-mile section of the overhead system would be along Bettas Road parallel to two existing sets of overhead transmission lines and the access road that serves them.
 Another overhead section is proposed to link turbine strings B and C. In the original site layout (Figure 2-1), this connection was shown as either underground or overhead.
 Based on subsequent input from the Washington Department of Fish and Wildlife, the Applicant proposes to build this as part of the overhead system to minimize impacts on the riparian habitat between the two ridgetops.
-For these short overhead portions of the electrical collection system, wooden poles, non-reflective conductors, and non-refractive insulators would be used (Sagebrush Power Partners LLC 2003d).
+For these short overhead portions of the electrical collection system, wooden poles, nonreflective conductors, and nonrefractive insulators would be used (Sagebrush Power Partners LLC 2003d).
 Overhead poles typically would be approximately 60 feet tall and positioned so that poles and electrical conductors are spaced at least 200 feet apart.
 The poles would be buried 8 to 10 feet deep.
 Pole insulators would be spaced four feet apart.
 Anti-perching devices would be installed on the poles to limit potential raptor use.